hphelion/documentation/cli.win.folder-operations.md

 Example: Local-to-Server Copy

-In this example, we're making a copy of the local folder namned Test to the current location on the server which is the root directory.
+In this example, we're making a copy of the local folder named Test to the current location on the server which is the root directory.
 The lack of target path will force the system to assume the current location is the target (this is also true of individual files).
 Notice that when the operation completes that a new Folder named Test has been created off of root, in other words folder operations are inclusive of the container that you're pointing to.
 Also note the use of the -recurse argument. this instructs the cmdlet to make the copy in a recursive fashion with respect to the folders that it finds along the way.